Flashback (psychology): Long-term memory

-Episodic Memory
+Episodic memory

 Episodic memory is a type of long-term memory where the involuntary memories are made up of intense autobiographical memories.
 As a version of declarative memory, this follows the same idea that the more personal the memory is, the more likely it will be remembered.
-Disruptive memories are almost always associated with a familiar stimulus that quickly becomes stronger through the process of consolidation and reconsolidation.
+Disruptive memories are almost always associated with a familiar stimulus that quickly becomes stronger through the process of memory consolidation and reconsolidation.
 The major difference is that intrusive thoughts are harder to forget.
 Most mental narratives tends to have varying levels of some type of emotions involved with the memory.
 For flashbacks, most of the emotions associated with it are negative, though it could be positive as well.
 These emotions are intense and makes the memory more vivid.
 Decreasing the intensity of the emotion associated with an intrusive memory may reduce the memory to a calmer episodic memory.

 Neuroscience

 Anatomy

 Several brain regions have been implicated in the neurological basis of flashbacks.
 The medial temporal lobes, the precuneus, the posterior cingulate gyrus and the prefrontal cortex are the most typically referenced with regards to involuntary memories.

 The medial temporal lobes are commonly associated with memory.
 More specifically, the lobes have been linked to episodic/declarative memory, which means the damage to these areas of the brain would result in disruptions to declarative memory system.
 The hippocampus, located within the medial temporal regions, has also been highly related to memory processes.
 There are numerous functions in the hippocampus that includes aspects of memory consolidation.
 Brain imaging studies have shown flashbacks activating areas associated with memory retrieval.
 The precuneus, located in the superior parietal lobe, and the posterior cingulate gyrus, have also been implicated in memory retrieval.
 In addition, studies have shown activity in areas of the prefrontal cortex to be involved in memory retrieval.

 Thus, the medial temporal lobe, precuneus, superior parietal lobe and posterior cingulate gyrus have all been implicated in flashbacks in accordance to their roles on memory retrieval.